 What golf grip do most professionals use?

-The vast majority of touring professionals use some for of Golf Pride grip.
+The vast majority of touring professionals use some form of Golf Pride grip.
 Golf Pride offers both a reputation of quality and a wide variety of products to match the preferences of every style of golfer.

 Players that use Golf Pride include Jon Rahm, Justin Thomas, and Collin Morikawa, among many others.